PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now, before we use our `getSummaryById` function let's install our our video player.
-We are going to use **React Player** that you can find [here](https://www.npmjs.com/package/react-player).
+Now, before using our `getSummaryById` function, let's install our video player.
+We will use **React Player** that you can find [here](https://www.npmjs.com/package/react-player).

 Let's start by installing it with the following command.